kubos/kubos/docs/sdk-upgrading.md

 # Upgrading Your Kubos Development Environment

+New updates will be announced on the Kubos website.
+There will be instructions depending on the specifc release details of all the steps needed to upgrade for the newest release.

 ## Upgrading Kubos CLI

 Inside of a vagrant box lives the Kubos CLI.
-Upon new KubOS releases there may be update for the Kubos CLI.
+Upon new Kubos releases there may be updates for the Kubos CLI.

 First SSH into your kubos-dev box:

-       $ cd <The path containing your kubos-dev Vagrant file>
+       $ cd <The path containing your kubos-dev Vagrantfile>
        $ vagrant ssh

 The Kubos CLI can be upgraded using this pip command:

         $ sudo pip install --upgrade kubos-cli

-## Upgrading the KubOS Source Modules
+## Upgrading the Kubos Source Modules

 To update the KubOS source modules your project will be built with run the following command:

         $ kubos update

-To check which version of cli, use `kubos version`
+To check which version of the CLI you're using, use `kubos version`

-To list all of the available versions of the KubOS source modules run:
+To list all of the available versions of the KubOS s4ource modules run:

         $ kubos versions